Lemzo44/WildFarmStays-Web/TEST_PLAN.md

   - `role = 'camper'`
   - `first_name`, `last_name`, `email`, `phone` populated
   - `id` matches `auth.users.id`
-- ✅ User automatically logged in
+- ✅ User is NOT automatically logged in
+- ✅ Alert shows: "Registration Successful!
+Your account has been created.
+Please log in to continue."
-- ✅ Dashboard shows camper home screen
+- ✅ User is redirected to Login screen
+- ✅ All form fields are cleared after registration

 **Failure Criteria:**
 - User not in `auth.users`
 - Profile missing or incomplete
+- User is automatically logged in (should NOT happen)
-- Login fails after registration
+- Form fields persist after registration
+- User not redirected to login screen

 ---